Paranoid Android (operating system)

 Paranoid Android is an open-source operating system for smartphones and tablet computers, based on the Android mobile platform.
-The latest official version is Topaz, based on Android 13, released on 15 October 2022.
+The latest official version is Uvite, based on Android 14, released on 20 September 2023.

 In September 2015, PC Advisor called it the most famous ROM along with CyanogenMod, and The Economic Times called it the second-largest custom Android ROM in the world with over 200 000 users.